izaxs/wireguard-note/HOWTOSSH.md

 # Setup SSH for VM Admin
+Your will need to have a VM with private SSH key under your control

 Creating a client side SSH config file makes your life easier

 ## Client Config File Template